ag143/workshop/Az Fundamentals/notes_mistake.md

 - **False**.
 - You need to take security measures based on the application you have.
 The responsibility for managing the security of an application or service depends on the cloud service model.
 Built-in features and partner solutions that can be deployed to Azure subscriptions have features available on the Azure platform that cover these responsibilities.
 In this case, security is still a responsibility of the user.

-You want to build a serve rless application to perform simple application processing.
+You want to build a *serverless* application to perform simple application processing.
 Which is the best solution for this?
-- Azure Functions.an event-driven serverless computing platform that can solve complex orchestration problems.
-You can use this to develop serverless applications.
+- Azure Functions
 - *(wrong)* Azure App service.

 You need to implement an application that leverages Azure to automatically send email notifications.
 Choose the two best solutions for this.
-- Azure Functions. event driven, serverless, can be used to send email
+- Azure Functions. can be used to send email
 - Azure Logic App.

 You need to perform data processing utilizing Hadoop clusters in the cloud.Which solution is best for this?
 - Azure HDInsight.
-Azure HDInsight processes large amounts of data in managed **Hadoop** clusters on the cloud
-- *(wrong)* Azure Databricks. integrates this collaborative Apache Spark-based analytics service with other big data services in Azure.
+- *(wrong)* Azure Databricks.

 Who would utilize the standards-based approach when adding functionality to applications that are targeted by Azure AD?
 - Azure Developer